KonH/UDBase/README.md

 etc...
 ```

-Any block must contains header (allow you to get and save block data via code) and body in json format.
+Any block must contain header (allows you to get and save block data via code) and body in json format.
 Empty line between blocks is required.

 ## Editor Tools

 ### CaptureScreen

-Using menu items at **UDBase/Screenshots** you can make screenshots (with upscaling resolution) and manage directory to save this screenshots (you can clean or open it).
+Using menu items at **UDBase/Screenshots** you can make screenshots (with upscaling resolution) and manage directory to save these screenshots (you can clean or open it).

 ## Examples
 Example project - [https://github.com/KonH/UDBaseExample](https://github.com/KonH/UDBaseExample)